thycotic/ss-docs/secret-server-networking/ssh-proxy/ssh-proxy-configuration/index.md

 TCP  0.0.0.0:22  0.0.0.0:0  LISTENING  3600
 ```

-Now, when a user connects to the SS Web page, if the node they are hitting is setup to be a SSH proxy, they will connect to that node’s SSH public host IP.
+Now, when a user connects to the SS Web page, if the node they are hitting is setup to be a SSH proxy, they will connect to that node's SSH public host IP.
 If the node they are connected to is not setup to be a SSH proxy, then users will round robin between the other nodes that are SSH proxies and connect to their SSH public host IP.